peekxc/clustertree/README.md

 `clustertree` is a fast and extensible [R package](https://www.r-project.org/package) for estimating the empirical cluster tree, a hierarchical representation of *high-density clusters*, defined (recursively) as the connected subsets of:
 <div style = "text-align:center" align="center"> <img src="http://peekxc.github.io/img/clustertree.svg" width = "278"/> </div>
-From a high-level perspective, the cluster tree provides a highly interpretable, multi-resolution, and statistically sound summary of the underlying density of a [finite] sample.
-The package includes both tools and complete implementations of the following (growing) list of estimators:
+From a high-level perspective, the cluster tree provides a highly interpretable, multi-resolution, hierarchical summary of the underlying density of a [finite] sample.
+The package includes both tools and complete implementations of the following list of estimators:

 ---
 1. The **Robust Single Linkage (RSL)** algorithm from: